-About Our Hurricane Lamps
+About Emerson Creek’s Hurricane Lamps

 If Francois-Pierre Aime Argand, inventor of the Hurricane Lamp, had crossed the Atlantic to visit Colonial America, he would have inspired the manufacture of lamps very much like the ones our potters handcraft here at Emerson Creek Pottery in Virginia.
 Early colonists had to throw all of their inventiveness and industriousness into founding factories that could produce the metals, glass, ceramics, cloth and other goods they needed for life in their new land.
 To avoid excessive overseas taxation, Dutch settlers produced the first whiteware pottery in 1684 and out of necessity, early American goods focused on being sturdy and functional.
 Over time, styles of decoration and refinements in forms produced the high quality American ceramics which are now priceless collectors’ pieces and from which our potters have drawn inspiration since we founded our own American company in 1977.
-Our Hurricane Lamps offer both authentic antique appeal and handmade quality you can count on.
+Our Hurricane Lamps offer both authentic antique appeal and are handmade and hand painted, delivering the quality you can count on.

 Hurricane Lamp Parts